top of page

 Get to know The Messiah Community Chorus

 The annual Handel's Messiah Concert has been presented by the Messiah Community Chorus each December for over 50 years.
 It has become a holiday tradition within the town attracting an audience of over 250 people from Southborough and surrounding towns.
 The chorus of approximately 40-50 is made up of volunteer vocalists from all over the greater Metrowest area.
 Other performers include a 20-piece orchestra and 4 soloists.
-The conductor this year will be Dr. Robert Eaton, the Artistic Director of the Assabet Vally Mastersingers.
+The conductor this year will be Grace Choi.
 The concert is performed in the Pilgrim Congregational Church sanctuary followed by a reception in the Pilgrim Congregational Church Fellowship Hall.

 Our History